XiansAiPlatform/XiansAi.PublicDocs/docs/1-getting-started/3-activity-flow.md

 - Calling external services
 - File system operations

-## Understanding Flow Architecture
+## Understanding Agent Architecture

+Agent can have one or mode Flows.
+Each flow can have one or more Activities.

-### The Flow Class
+### The Flow

-The `Flow` class serves as the orchestrator and defines the sequence of activities to be executed.
+The `Flow` serves as the orchestrator and defines the sequence of activities to be executed.
 While powerful in coordinating activities, the Flow class itself:

+- Implemented as a class that inherits from `FlowBase`
 - Cannot perform direct IO operations
 - Should only contain workflow logic and activity coordination
-- Acts as a configuration layer using the full power of C#
+- Acts as a orchestrator using the full power of a programming language

 ### Activities